peekjef72/httpapi_exporter/contribs/netscaler/README.md

       - target_label: __address__
         replacement: "netscaler-exporter-hostname.domain:9258"  # The netscaler exporter's real hostname.
 ```
 ## Metrics

 The collected metrics are defined in separeted files positionned in the folder conf/metrics.
 All values, computations, labels are defined in the metrics files, meaning that the exporter does nothing internally on values.
-The configuration fully drives how values are rendered.
+The configuration files fully drive how values are collected and rendered.

 ### Currently collected metrics are: